 The project has been under construction since February 2010.
-At the end of October 2019, the project was 91.50% complete based on expenditures.
+At the end of September 2019, the project was 90.05% complete based on expenditures.
 The one active construction contract: 1300 Stations and Systems/Trackwork being executed by Tutor Perini Corporation (TPC), was 85.95% complete based on incurred cost.
-Substantial completion of this contract was originally scheduled for February 10, 2018, but the latest master program schedule update shows substantial completion occurring on July 23, 2020, which is a change from the June 29, 2020 reported in the prior report, which now represents 894 days later than the original substantial completion date.
-SFMTA's most recent update of the program schedule forecasts the Revenue Service Date (RSD) to occur on July 29, 2021, which has not changed from the prior report.
+Substantial completion of this contract was originally scheduled for February 10, 2018, but the latest master program schedule update remains at substantial completion on June 29, 2020, which is 870 days later than the original substantial completion date.
+SFMTA's most recent update of the program schedule forecasts the Revenue Service Date (RSD) to occur on July 29, 2021.